roinarkis/shift-management-system/README.md

 ## Getting Started

-1. Ensure you have Node.js installed.
+Ensure you have Node.js installed.

+For windows users:
+Simply run runME.bat (should take a few moments)

+For other users:
-2. In the terminal, run: `npm install`
+1. In the terminal, run: `npm install`
-3. Then, in the terminal, run: `npm run build`(it might take 2-3 minutes)
+2. Then, in the terminal, run: `npm run build`(it might take 2-3 minutes)
-4. Then, in the terminal, run: `npm run app`
+3. Then, in the terminal, run: `npm run app`

 ## Running the Project

 1. Browse to the shift mangment frontend at (http://localhost:8080) and check your shift or register.

 2.If you want to close the frontend and the beckend, just type control+c in the terminal and than run `npm run stop-server`